Plumbing Fixture Retrofit Requirements

 - Submit Forms

 - Upon completing the retrofit, the buyer shall complete the Water Conservation Certification Form and Mail to the Santa Cruz County Water Conservation Program to verify compliance.
 Water conservation certificates shall be maintained on file at Environmental Health Services in order to provide future verification that high efficiency plumbing fixtures have been installed.
-Environmental Health can FAX or e-mail copies to interested parties.
+Environmental Health can e-mail copies to interested parties.

 Real Estate Agent Responsibility